hason-contributions/shopsys/docs/introduction/start-building-your-application.md

 * `2.shopsys` *(2nd domain)*: `EUR`
 * administration: `CZK`

-You can change default currencies in administration `Pricing > Currencies`, but this change won't last after application rebuild (operation that you do often during development).
+You can change default currencies in administration `Pricing > Currencies`, but this change will not last after application rebuild (operation that you do often during development).

 ### Adjust demo data